jjaco089/usa-cars-db/README.md

 To set up this database:

 - Execute create-schema.sql first.
-- Then switch to the schema and execute the modify scripts in sequence
+- Then switch to the schema and execute the modify script.